jasonwalker/RaspberryPi_Motion_Sensor/README.md

  * username and password (default "username" and "password")
  * the amount of rolling hours displayed on the chart (default: 24)
  * a few chart titles
- * certificate and private key if using HTTPS
+ * certificate and private key if using HTTPS (must uncomment marked section in PirWeb.py)

  After changing, a restart is necessary
 ```